RobertTalbert/discretecs/course-documentation/MTH225-Fall2020-Syllabus.md

 **Availability:** I typically only check email and other messages between 6am and 6pm on weekdays and once on Saturday mornings.
 If you send a message that needs a response during those times, you can expect to get a response within 6 hours.
 Otherwise you can expect one when I am back online.

-**Face-to-face Meetings**: 12:00-12:50pm MWF in Mackinac Hall B-1-132.
+**Meetings**: 12:00-12:50pm MWF with face-to-face meetings on Mondays and Wednesdays in Mackinac Hall B-1-132.
 This course uses a *synchronous staggered hybrid* model in which the class is split into two groups (**Red** and **Blue**) and the groups alternate attending class face-to-face (F2F) and synchronously online on Mondays and Wednesdays, and the entire class meets together synchronously online on Fridays:

 |Day| Who is F2F? | Who is online? |
 |:--:|:--:|:--:|